hydephp/develop/console-commands.md

 - **all:** Publish all categories listed below
 - **layouts:** Global layout views, such as the app layout, navigation menu, and Markdown page templates.
-- **components:** More or less self contained components, extracted for customizability and DRY code.
+- **components:** More or less self-contained components, extracted for customizability and DRY code.
 - **404:** A beautiful 404 error page by the Laravel Collective.
 This file is already published by default.

 You can supply the category name directly to the command, otherwise you will be prompted to select one.